 The goal is to develop a therapy for type 1 diabetes that does not depend on long-term use of insulin in the form of injections or insulin pumps.
 Some 1.25 million Americans are living with type 1 diabetes, including about 200,000 youth (less than 20 years old) and more than 1 million adults (20 years and older).

 “Right now, unfortunately, there is no cure,” says endocrinologist Dr. Ping H. Wang, medical director of the UCI Health Diabetes Center and lead investigator for the UCI Health arm of the PEC-Direct trial.

 “That means the patient has to use insulin to control blood sugar.
 Insulin is a very sensitive hormone.
 The dose has to be exactly right.
 These patients are constantly under stress due to changes in blood sugar.”

-Wang is conducting the first-in-human study to evaluate the safety of the islet-cell delivery system for patients with type 1 diabetes at the UC Irvine Alpha Stem Cell Clinic, the clinical trials arm of the UCI Sue & Bill Gross Stem Research Center.
+Wang is conducting the first-in-human study to evaluate the safety of the islet-cell delivery system for patients with type 1 diabetes at the UCI Alpha Stem Cell Clinic, the clinical trials arm of the UCI Sue & Bill Gross Stem Research Center.